Welcome to the Netskope One DSPM Knowledge Base

 5. On the Connected tab, for each Data Store you wish to resume scanning, click its Run Scan icon in the Actions column.

-At this point, you can free up space on your Dasera instance by removing the initial database and export file.
+At this point, you can free up space on your Netskope One DSPM instance by removing the initial database and export file.
 Use these commands to delete both:

 dropdb -U postgres discovery